 As I looked into Remilon I noticed an employee saying they were selling student information to for-profit colleges.

-There’s no way to verify that Study.com is selling your personal information… but, as we’ve learned with the Facebook hearings recently, it’s fair to assume that someone is selling it without your consent.
+There’s no way to verify that Study.com is selling your personal information… but, as we’ve learned with Facebook in news recently, it’s fair to assume that someone is selling your information without your consent.

 I also found it strange when I was going through the Study.com registration that they were asking for my phone number.
 Why do they need your phone number?